-Foster affordable housing development on Town-owned property through the Request for Proposals (RFP) and Chapter 30B (Uniform Procurement Act) processes.
+Utilizing the results of the assessment of all Town-owned land, use the parcels identified to foster affordable housing development on Town-owned property through the Request for Proposals (RFP) and Chapter 30B (Uniform Procurement Act) processes.

 Consider offering Town-owned property for affordable housing development.
-This planning process identified several Town-owned sites that could have potential for affordable housing development, possibly as duplexes or other smaller-scale housing types.
-The following sites may provide some potential, as described below:
+A preliminary review of Town-owned properties has identified several Town-owned sites that could be considered for affordable housing development, perhaps as duplexes or other smaller-scale housing types.
+These sites vary in their potential and readiness for development, they are categorized into two groups: Developable Land and Study Parcels Needing Further Feasibility Analysis.